Birch-san/deprecated-mecab-wasm/README.md

 > `C/C++ Source ⇒ WebAssembly LLVM backend ⇒ s2wasm ⇒ WebAssembly`.

 > This angers me.

+`EMCONFIGURE_JS=1` ensures that we don't cheat on configure tests; enforces that we actually attempt compilation to js.
+This is worth doing, because we depend on the step `LLVM bitcode ⇒ asm.js` working correctly.

 You should now have some new friends in the root of mecab-0.996: